 Clothing & shoes.
 Weather conditions in Death Valley can vary a lot, but temperatures in early December are usually quite comfortable.
 The coldest temperatures could drop close to freezing before sunrise, and in the Furnace Creek area we could see afternoon temperatures reaching into the mid-70’s.
 Bring insulating layers: layers for warmth such as fleece and down, in addition to lightweight clothing that breathes well in hot weather.
 A shell jacket and hiking pants will help to protect against the elements as well.
 Good hiking boots are advised, along with a sun hat for midday periods and gloves to make you comfortable during frosty mornings.

 Willingness to learn and discover.

 Hiking on this workshop will be minimal.
-Some locations may require a hike of up to one mile, but most are not far from a parking area.
+Some locations may require a hike of a little more than one mile, but most are not far from a parking area.
 The most strenuous hikes will be those that we do to photograph sand dunes.
 These hikes will still be about one mile out, but walking on sand dunes is relatively strenuous compared to most other outings.